c3lang/c3-web/docs/language-rules/conversion.md

 ### Implicit narrowing

-An expression with an integer type, may implicitly narrow to smaller integer type, and similarly a float type may implicitly narrow to less wide floating point type is determined from the following algorithm.
+An expression with an integer type, may implicitly narrow to a smaller integer type, and similarly a float type may implicitly narrow to a less wide floating point type.
+This is determined from the following algorithm:

 1. Shifts and assign look at the lhs expression.
 2. `++`, `--`, `~`, `-`, `!!`, `!` - check the inner type.